Finding the Confidence to Share Your Unique Gifts with the World

 In therapy, we explore these doubts and questions, tracing them back to what we’ve internalized.
 We examine where these messages originated and how they have shaped us.
 A lot of this work is about understanding our internalized experience-how we relate to ourselves and the world and how these experiences affect us in the present.

 When we engage in this internal exploration, when we come to understand and accept ourselves, we begin to feel more aligned.
 And with that alignment comes a growing confidence.
 When we validate our experiences, like the experience of feeling insecure or believing we have nothing to offer, and when we understand how we came to internalize these messages, we begin to see that beneath those messages, we have ourselves.
-And by being with ourselves in a self led state, we offer the compassion that we’ve always needed.
+And by being with ourselves in a self led state, we offer the compassion that we’ve always needed and we can hold the capacity to make judgments and critiques for ourselves in a constructive but kind way.
 Simply by being who we are, we have so much to offer.

 Part of this process of finding our gifts is surrounding ourselves with people who are offering their own gifts, talents, and work because what they offer often includes wisdom, encouragement, and belief in us as individuals.
 Whether it’s through music, art, books, fitness, the ways someone carries themselves, a location, nature, therapy, our friends, family, (and so much more!) there is so much we can learn from the world and the resonance we feel with others’ gifts could be what we need.
 And even if what is offered does not completely resonate with us, we can learn about ourselves.

-Some questions to ask yourself as you’re listening to others:
+Some questions to ask yourself as you’re cultivating inspiration and exploring your gifts:

 • How does this resonate with me, and why?